- Learn about Revolut's potentially fee-free international money transfers.

-- Lots of different additional features available, such as crypto trading and disposable virtual cards.
+- Many additional features are available, such as crypto trading and disposable virtual cards.

-- Monthly subscription required for larger transfer amounts if you want to avoid the 0.5% exchange rate surcharge.
+- A monthly subscription is required for larger transfer amounts if you want to avoid the 0.5% exchange rate surcharge.

-- Transfer to recipient's bank account only, unless they also have a Revolut account, so no cash pick-up available.
+- Transfer to the recipient's bank account unless they also have a Revolut account, so no cash pickup is available.

 - Requirement to put funds in your Revolut account before you can transfer, adding an extra delay before the transfer can be completed unless you always keep a balance in your account.

-- Monthly fee payable for Premium and Metal accounts.
+- A monthly fee is payable for Premium and Metal accounts.

-- Limited currencies and countries available for transfers, for example no transfers to African countries except South Africa.
+- Limited currencies and countries are available for transfers; for example no transfers to African countries except South Africa.

 How fast is it to send money?

-Transfers within Australia will take a matter of minutes, but international bank account transfers can take 3-5 business days to complete.
+Transfers within Australia will take minutes, but international bank account transfers can take 3-5 business days.

 Are there any limits on the amount I can send?

-You can transfer as little or as much as you like, without any restriction imposed by Revolut.
-However, some overseas governments may impose restrictions on transaction amounts in their own currencies.
-You also need to be aware of the $9,000 per month fee-free foreign exchange limit if you have only a Standard account.
-A 0.5% fee is payable on transactions which exceed this amount.
+You can transfer as little or as much as you like without any restrictions imposed by Revolut.
+However, some overseas governments may restrict transaction amounts in their currencies.
+You must also know the $9,000 per month fee-free foreign exchange limit if you have only a Standard account.
+A 0.5% fee is payable on transactions that exceed this amount.

 How much do Revolut money transfers cost?

 Transfers can effectively be made free of charge on weekdays (London time), provided you stay below the $9,000 per month foreign exchange limit for a Standard account.
-If you choose a Premium or Metal account you'll pay a monthly fee (but receive extra account features which could be worth paying for if you can use them) and you may pay extra fees if you make transfers on UK weekends and public holidays, or in a few specified minor currencies.
+However, if you choose a Premium or Metal account, you'll pay a monthly fee (but receive extra account features which could be worth paying for if you can use them).
+In addition, you may pay additional fees if you make transfers on UK weekends, public holidays, or in a few specified minor currencies.